 The Johnston Canyon hike is well-known as one of the most popular hikes in Banff National Park and the Canadian Rockies.
 The river has carved this amazing canyon out of the limestone over the course of many millennia and now, with wonderful rapids, spectacular waterfalls, narrow rock walls and terrific pools, Johnston Canyon is a true delight.

 Oh yeah, did I mention the whole thing takes place in a lush, green forest?
 There is a reason it was one of the choices on our favourite 15 Easy Hikes Near Canmore.
-To top it all off, you can actually visit Johnston Canyon year-round – the frozen winter waterfalls offer an entirely different and memorable experience.
+To top it all off, Banff in winter is an amazing experience as well, and you can actually visit Johnston Canyon year-round – the frozen winter waterfalls offer an entirely different and memorable.

 Summer 2022 Update:

 After closing the Bow Valley Parkway through the summer of 2020 and the early part of 2022, Parks Canada reopened the road in July 2021.
 After stating all along that they were quite happy with the results of keeping the road closed, suddenly they completely changed their minds and opened it to cars again.

 While this did make the Johnston Canyon hike much more accessible, it was kind of a shame because it quickly led to the same overcrowded trails and long photo queues that plagued it previously.
 This ended up being a temporary change, however, so these alternative methods of visiting are still necessary during certain time periods.

 After accepting public feedback last fall, Parks Canada finally announced they would be implementing a hybrid road closure system for the next three years, to be reassessed at that time.
 From 2022 to 2024, the Bow Valley Parkway will be closed to most vehicles from May 1 to June 25 and the entire month of September.
 It will be fully open to vehicles in July and August.